Robbers in Brazil stage brazen bank raids, taking hostages; at least 3 dead | Law-Order

 Camilo urged people not to leave their houses until the explosives have been found and deactivated.
 There were two separate firefights with police, and three people died, Camilo said.
 Two of the fatalities were local residents, while one of the alleged assailants was also killed.

-He said another robber had been injured, and a third was under arrest.
+The statement said two attackers had been arrested.
+One passerby who was injured by an explosion had his leg amputated, it added.
 There were more than 350 police in the city, using two helicopters to track down the attackers, Camilo said.

 He added that a Banco do Brasil SA branch in Araçatuba was a repository to store cash - something state officials were not aware of.
 Late last December, there were two similar bank raids on consecutive days in the cities of Cametá and Criciúma, targeting Banco do Brasil branches in both cases.